Your car trusts several small and big components to get you from point A to point B.

 5. Poor Gas Mileage and Fuel Economy

-Since a malfunctioning purge valve can affect the air-fuel ratio for combustion, it’ll also adversely affect your gas mileage.
+Since a malfunctioning purge valve can affect the air-fuel ratio for combustion, it’ll also adversely affect your gas mileage and fuel efficiency.

 How?

-If the valve is stuck closed, the vapors directed by the purge valve to the combustion chamber will end up being vented out through the EVAP canister instead.
+If the valve is stuck closed, the gasoline vapor directed by the purge valve to the combustion chamber will end up being vented out through the EVAP canister instead.
 This will lead to gas wastage and affect your fuel economy.

 6. Failed Emissions Test

 As mentioned earlier, the canister purge valve is a part of the Emission Control system.
 It ensures that your vehicle meets the emission standards by preventing harmful hydrocarbons in the gas vapor from leaking out.
 So, when a faulty valve fails to do its job, you’re most likely to fail an emissions test.
-You might also notice excessive black smoke from the exhaust
+You might also notice excessive black smoke from the exhaust, which translates to increased emissions.

 7. Collapsed Fuel Tank